rishiosaur/v3/docs/concept-exercises.md

 ## Style Guidelines

-When writing documentation and supporting Markdown files for Concept Exercises, please consult the [style guide][style-guide.md] (and any language-specific style guides if applicable).
+When writing documentation and supporting Markdown files for Concept Exercises, please consult the [style guide][style-guide.md] and especially the [automatic formatting section][style-guide.md-auto-formatting].
+Also check any language-specific style guides, when applicable.

 ## Exercise Structure